Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Mass deformation

-or, in the limit, as a ``tropical sum''
+or, in the limit, as a ``tropical sum'',

 \item The asymptotic condition \eqref{phi_tro} does not uniquely fix the exact form of the function in \eqref{phi_total}, but it is reasonable to have a linear addition law for the entropy and mass in \eqref{M_BH_total}. \item At large $\mathcal{M}\to\infty$ the black hole mass does not feel the mass deformation.
 However, as we reduce the mass parameter $\mathcal{M}$, both terms in \eqref{M_BH_total} become of the same order and the system goes through a crossover.
-At small $\mathcal{M}$ the second term in \eqref{M_BH_total} dominates. \end{itemize}
+At small $\mathcal{M}$ the second term in \eqref{M_BH_total} dominates. \end{itemize} Formula \eqref{phi_total} is one of the key points of our paper.
+It comes out of the fact that both (undeformed and mass-deformed) theory are formulated in the same string background, and the only parameter which can depend on the mass deformation is the dilaton constant $\Phi_0$.
+The exact form of this formula can be verified only by rather complicated analysis of the world-sheet theory \eqref{deformed_Liouville}, so we proposed instead its most straightforward form motivated by the idea that the full mass or entropy of the black hole can be naturally thought to be the sum of two independent contributions associated with the Liouville superpotential and the mass deformation.
+It obviously reproduces both \textquote{boundary} cases when either the Liouville superpotential deformation or the nontrivial metric warp factor, arising due to the mass deformation, dominates.
+These two limits of cigar theory are effectively described either by its mirror or $T$-dual formulations, which relate \eqref{deformed_Liouville} to the black hole \eqref{BH} with $\Phi_0$ determined either by \eqref{Phi_0_b} or by \eqref{Phi_0_M} respectively.